 5. How many interns work at WCT?

-The 2 sponsored positions are only available through the summer months.
+The sponsored position is only available through the summer months.
 Unpaid positions are available March through September.
 We typically do not have more than 2 unpaid positions at once, but exceptions may be made.

 6. What are the accommodations?